flecs-hub/flecs-lua/README.md

 #### `ecs.bulk_new([type], n)`

-Create `n` new entities with an optional component.
+Create `n` new entities with components.

 Returns an array of entities